In-silico model of skin

 I am Shashank Mishra, and I am from India.
 I have done an integrated dual degree course (B.Tech. and M.Tech.) in Metallurgical Engineering from IIT-BHU, Varanasi.
 After my post-graduation, I have worked in Tata Consultancy Services R&I Labs, Pune, India as a researcher.
 I have experience in modelling and simulation of materials at nanoscale level using techniques like molecular dynamics simulations and coarse-grained simulations.
 In this project, I would be modelling the skin to investigate the transduction mechanism.

-PhD goals
+Abstract of PhD goals

 This PhD thesis presents the fabrication and modeling of flexible sensors tailored for robotics and prosthetics applications.
 Furthermore, it introduces an artificial tactile system utilizing these flexible sensors and illustrates its practical application.
-Additionally, it delves into the development of an in-silico model of the human tactile system, exploring its influence on the creation the artificial tactile system.
+Additionally, it delves into the development of an in-silico model of the human tactile system, exploring its influence on the creation of the artificial tactile system.

 Results